Skip to content

 6. All data in transit over wireless is encrypted using WPA2 encryption or similar;

-7. Passwords are rotated on a regular basis, presently annually.
-This process is managed by the WayToHealth Security Officer or designated personnel.
+7. Passwords are rotated on a regular basis, presently bi-annually.

-8. System access is further restricted to be over VPN only.
+8. System access is further restricted to be over VPN with 2FA only.

-1. The Human Resources Department of UPHS (or other designated department), users, and their supervisors are notified by the Security Officer or designated personnel to terminate specific personnel.
-Based upon the date of termination and upon completion and/or termination of personnel, access is termnated based upon the "Termination Checklist" ticket filed in the TQMS.
-The ticket is assigned to authorized individual(s) and must be completed within 24 hours.
+1. The Human Resources Department of Penn Medicine (or other designated department), users, and their supervisors are notified by the Security Officer or designated personnel to terminate specific personnel.
+Based upon the date of termination and upon completion and/or termination of personnel, access is terminated based upon the "Termination Checklist" ticket filed in the JIRA.
+The ticket is assigned to authorized individual(s) and must be completed within 24-72 hours.

 2. The COO and / or the Security Officer or designated personnel will initiate the termination of a user's access rights if there is evidence or reason to believe the following (these incidents are also reported on an incident report and is filed with the Privacy Officer):